 - While using GenAI (e.g., ChatGPT) is not prohibited, please keep in mind that the output provided by such tools is generic.
 It is unable to capture nuances or create a personal narrative.
 Using such tools to write your essay will not allow you to stand apart from other applicants.
 The reviewers want to know more about you as a person.
 They want to understand your aspirations and what drives you.
 No GenAI tool will be able to capture all those things that make you unique.
-Make sure you read the Rhodes Trust guidance on use of AI carefully. - Answer the questions as truthfully and as authentically as possible without thinking of what would entertain the reviewer/assessor: you don't know about this at all.

-- Be reader centric.
-Be kind and sensitive to your readers by making sure your final statement is:
+Make sure you carefully read the Rhodes Trust guidance on the use of AI. - Answer the questions as truthfully and as authentically as possible, without thinking of what would entertain the reviewer/assessor: you don't know about this at all. - Be reader-centric.
+Be kind and sensitive to your readers by making sure your final statement is: - Readable - Comprehensible - Concise

-- Readable

-- Comprehensible

-- Concise

-Is the document easy to read?
+You can ask your mentors and friends to proofread the statement to check: Is the document easy to read?
 Does it flow well from head to tail?
-Have you completed a spelling/grammar check?
+Is there any spelling/grammar error?
 Is your statement within the word limit?
 Does it use bombastic or obscure language for the sake of trying to sound smart-i.e., could you simplify your sentences?
 Does every sentence say something different and useful?